ClubrushPrintECE

 During the event, students can discuss the benefits of joining, learn about upcoming events, and discover what is required to join a particular club.

-“Being part of a student club offers students great networking opportunities,” said Amanda May, diversity and retention coordinator for the U’s College of Engineering and organizer of the event.
+“Being part of a student club offers students great networking opportunities,” said Amanda May, retention coordinator for the U’s College of Engineering and organizer of the event.
 “Students have the ability to not only network with their fellow students, but also with people for industry.
 Student clubs also offer different leadership opportunities that are a great way to build resumes.”

 Winkle said the ANS chapter not only conducts social events but it also organizes tours and networking opportunities with engineering firms.
 Thanks to the club rush, her group has been able to boost membership, she added.